top of page

 Hospital reception area equipped with digital health record terminals

-What Is the Health Information Backbone (HIB)?
+What Is the Health Information Act (HIA)?

-The goal of HIB is to create a seamless flow of accurate and up-to-date health information among authorized healthcare providers.
+The goal of HIA is to create a seamless flow of accurate and up-to-date health information among authorized healthcare providers.
 This connectivity helps improve patient outcomes by ensuring that every provider involved in a patient’s care has access to the same comprehensive health data.

-Why HIB Matters for Clinics and Hospitals
+Why HIA Matters for Clinics and Hospitals

 • Improving care coordination: Providers can quickly access a patient’s full medical history.